Study here/Undergraduate studies/Available Subjects/

 As the central science, Chemistry provides an excellent medium for the development of your critical faculties and intellect, and also instils a variety of important transferable skills that will serve you well whatever your subsequent choice of career.
 Should you aspire to be a research chemist, the opportunities after graduation are virtually limitless.

 Major potential employers, in many different sectors, regard the experience gained in the Part II year as a qualification of considerable importance.
 A significant number of MChem graduates from Jesus College decide to continue on to postgraduate study, either at Oxford or at another institution.
-The Department of Chemistry offers DPhil programmes in Inorganic, Organic, Physical and Theoretical Chemistry, Chemical Biology, and a taught MSc in Theoretical Chemistry.
+The Department of Chemistry offers a single DPhil programme in Chemistry that covers all branches of the subject , and a taught MSc in Theoretical Chemistry.

 If you have any questions about entrance requirements, or about applying to study at Jesus College, please contact the Admissions Officer: